Basics for every style essence, part 2

 Should you follow trends?

-I really ultimately have no answer to this question because it’s so subjective—I just don’t think there’s an ultimate right answer.
+I really ultimately have no answer to this question because it’s so subjective—I just don’t think there’s a single right answer.
 I’m also not even totally sure of my opinion, but here’s initial thoughts.

 The question of whether to follow trends seems to fit into a larger theme of style analysis in general—should you dress more like what you see on everyone around you, or should you dress based on what looks good on you, even if your personal style is really different than the mainstream?